-Honolulu’s City Council has a choice to make this July.
-Will it adopt forward-looking requirements for builders, giving residents access to clean, affordable energy in buildings that reflect Hawai‘i’s culture and climate—and also help this vulnerable island state meet its climate goals?
-Or will the Council bow to the interests of natural gas companies, with costlier, dirtier results?
+Honolulu’s City Council has a choice to make this week.
+Will it adopt forward-looking requirements for builders, giving residents access to clean, affordable energy in buildings that reflect Hawai‘i’s culture and climate—and also help people save money on their monthly bills at a time when so many are struggling?

 A Future that Gets it Right the First Time

 As Honolulu looks toward a much-needed economic recovery, Bill 25 offers a way to lower costs for residents with cheaper energy bills.
 With Bill 25, new construction will also help the island build its way out of the climate crisis instead of making it worse.
 The draft ordinance up for adoption by the full City Council should create significant island-wide benefits in the form of cleaner air and new clean-energy jobs.